ritaNDU/dailybeirut-final-web-ritamerhej/README.md

 I had to learn how to use interceptors.
 At the end, it turned out to be pretty easy.

+### Sharing Code between Web and Mobile
+I thought it would be complex, but it turned out be really straight forward.
+This is because most of the logic can be reused as it's the same for both apps.
+The only challenge was to make both versions look similar, so they go together.
+This was also not that hard after all.

 ## Folder Structure

 The code is all located in the src/ folder.